Everybody has the right to join a union or not

-A union is a body that represents the interests of workers in a particular industry or occupation.
+A union or employee association is a body that represents the interests of workers in a particular industry or occupation.

 Your right to join a union or to not join a union is protected under the General Protections provisions of the Fair Work Act.